Orcepol VM, 500 mg+500 mg 10 pcs

 Overdose

-Symptoms due to ornidazole: loss of consciousness, headache, dizziness, shivering, convulsions, dyspeptic disorders and the occurrence of other dose-dependent symptoms, but in a more severe form.
+Symptoms caused by ornidazole: loss of consciousness, headache, dizziness, trembling, convulsions, dyspeptic disorders and the occurrence of other dose-dependent symptoms, but in a more pronounced form.

 ---|---|